 It also holds a negligible amount of cash.

 XEQT Sector Weighting

-Overall, the top 5 sectors account for two thirds or 67% of its total assets as at June 2021.
+Overall, the top 5 sectors account for 65.4% of its total assets as at July 2022.
 Of course, the allocations may look different over time depending on how each sector performs.